 Duchenne muscular dystrophy

-Your child will usually start to show signs of Duchenne MD at 1-3 years of age.
-The muscles around their pelvis and thighs tend to be affected first and often appear bulkier than normal, even though there is progressive weakening.
-Your child may:
+Children with Duchenne MD usually start to have noticeable symptoms between the ages of one and three years.
+The muscles around their pelvis and thighs tend to be affected first and often appear bulkier than normal.

 - have difficulty standing up